Best Wireless Headphones for Note 10 and Note 10+ Android Central 2020

 - Best Over-Ear: Sony WH-1000XM3

-When you first get a pair of Galaxy Buds, you just simply open the case and unlock your Samsung smartphone.
-A card will appear prompting you to pair with your new Galaxy Buds.
-Once tapped they easy pair to all of your Samsung gadgets including your smartphone or tablet.
+When you first get a pair of Galaxy Buds+, you just open the case and unlock your Samsung smartphone.
+A card will appear prompting you to pair with your new Galaxy Buds+.
+Once paired, they easy pair to all of your other Samsung gadgets, including your smartphone or tablet.
 No need to go into your phone's settings or enter pairing mode.
-You also get Bixby, but it's totally up to you whether or not that's a useful feature.
+You'll also get Bixby, but Bixby might not be all that useful depending on your usage.

-Let's talk about convenience because that's the Galaxy Bud's biggest selling point.
-Of course, they're truly wireless buds, which means they require a charging case to charge.
-This also means the Galaxy Buds work independently.
-Yep, you can have just one in your ear at a time and effectively double your battery life.
-The buds themselves get six hours of battery life.
-The charging case will net another seven hours of listening time.
+They're true wireless earbuds, which means they require a charging case to charge.
+This also means the Galaxy Buds+ work independently.
+Yes, you can have just one in your ear at a time and effectively double your battery life.
+The buds themselves get 11 hours while the charging case will net another 11 hours of listening time.
 Once the charging case is dead, you can re-charge the case with either a USB-C cord or place it on a Qi-compatible mat.
 The case isn't too large, either, and will easily fit in normal jean pockets.

 - Fast pairing with Samsung devices